geopython/pygeoapi/docs/source/configuration.rst

     limit: 10  # server limit on number of items to return
     admin: false  # whether to enable the Admin API

+    # optional configuration to specify a different set of templates for HTML pages.
+Recommend using absolute paths.
+Omit this to use the default provided templates
+    # This property can also be defined at the resource level to override global server settings for specific datasets
     templates: # optional configuration to specify a different set of templates for HTML pages.
 Recommend using absolute paths.
 Omit this to use the default provided templates
       path: /path/to/jinja2/templates/folder # path to templates folder containing the Jinja2 template HTML files
       static: /path/to/static/folder # path to static folder containing css, js, images and other static files referenced by the template